-Over the past several months there has been a trickle of information about a forthcoming major update to Google’s Core Web Vitals and Google Search.
-But as we approach the launch date, what are these changes about, and how might they impact your business?
-Read on to get the full story and learn how to prepare for the imminent update.
+Google Core Web Vitals and Google Search underwent major updates in summer 2021.
+What are these changes about, and how might they impact your business?
+Read on to get the full story and learn how to adapt your SEO practices.

 In April 2020, Google published a blog post announcing a new initiative called Web Vitals, to help website owners, first, more easily understand what makes a great website and, second, identify ways that they can improve their digital user experience (UX).

 Site owners should not have to be performance gurus in order to understand the quality of experience they are delivering to their users.
 The Web Vitals initiative aims to simplify the landscape, and help sites focus on the metrics that matter most, the Core Web Vitals.

 While noting that the specific “quality signals” would likely evolve over time, Google defined Core Web Vitals (CWV) as being focused on three facets of the digital user experience: loading, interactivity, and visual stability.
 Each would be measured by a unique metric.
 Largest Contentful Paint (LCP) assesses the loading performance (speed) of a site.
 First Input Delay (FID) measures interactivity.
 And Cumulative Layout Shift (CLS) scores visual stability.